1948 Fun Facts, Trivia and Information

-Since 1948 there have been The Arlington Ladies at Arlington National Cemetery that has attended every funeral to support and comfort families, or to be there only one that attends to ensure no one is ever buried alone.
+Since 1948, The Arlington Ladies at Arlington National Cemetery has attended every funeral to support and comfort families or to be the only one who attends to ensure no one is ever buried alone.

 Dewey Did Not Defeat Truman

-The next day Americans woke up to headlines such as “Dewey Defeats Truman” (New York Times) or “How Wrong Can They Be?”
+The next day, Americans woke up to headlines such as “Dewey Defeats Truman” (New York Times) or “How Wrong Can They Be?”
 (Chicago Daily Tribune).
-The day after the election, Truman pulled out an upset victory over Dewey by winning 303 electoral votes to 189 for his opponent.
+The day after the election, Truman won an upset victory over Dewey by winning 303 electoral votes to 189 for his opponent.
 After holding up a newspaper that had already printed “Dewey Defeats Truman”, he told reporters: “That’s one of the happiest moments of my life.”

-“Highway Gothic” is a standard set of fonts specifically designed in 1948 to maximize legibility at a distance and high speed, and are used on highway signs around the world.
+“Highway Gothic” is a standard set of fonts specifically designed in 1948 to maximize legibility at a distance and high speed and are used on highway signs worldwide.

-It is estimated that Bing Crosby recordings filled more than half of the radio time allocated to recorded music in 1948.
+It is estimated that Bing Crosby’s recordings filled more than half of the radio time allocated to recorded music in 1948.

 Swiss engineer George de Mestral took his dog on a hike this year.
 When he got home, he noticed there were many burrs on the dog.
 He examined one under the microscope.
 He noticed that the burrs had small hooks that enabled them to cling to the soft fur.
 De Mestral patented Velcro in 1955.